boegel/easybuild-wiki/Unit-and-regression-testing.md

 Generating XML reports...
 ```

 For the `easybuild-easyconfigs` repository, every easyconfig file is parsed and an easyblock for that easyconfig is instantiated as a sanity check.
 Next to this, a full dependency graph of the full set of available easyconfigs is constructed, to verify whether all dependencies can be resolved.
+For these unit tests, both `easybuild-framework` and `easybuild-easyblocks` need to be available in `$PYTHONPATH`.

 ```bash
 $ python -m test.easyconfigs.suite